nxp-auto-goldvip/gvip-manifests/README.rst

  - Builds with bitbake accumulate in the deployment directory.
 You may want to delete older irrelevant images after repeated builds.

- - The very first build ever will take very long because a lot of one-time house keeping and building has to happen.
+ - The first build will take a very long time because a lot of one-time house keeping and building has to happen.
 You want to have a powerful build machine.

  - SOURCE_THIS file has to be sourced when going back to build with a new shell.